 1. Show them what’s happening in the market.

-Studying the market is essential, but your clients might not make time for it.
-Instead, they likely rely on your expertise to provide them guidance in emerging trends.
+With such tight budgets for their benefits, studying the market is essential, but your clients might not make time for it.
+Instead, they likely rely on your expertise to provide them guidance in emerging trends and how to spend their benefit dollars wisely.

 2. Get granular about their workforce.

-These surveys can reveal misalignments between where your clients and their employees are at.
-Because while 72% of employers think employees understand health care costs, only 59% of employees say they do.
-More important, 81% of employers believe their employees can financially meet their health care expenses, but only 46% of employees could pay more than $1,000 in out-of-pocket medical costs.2 By reviewing their own employee data, you can help your clients see how well their thoughts align with their employees.
+These surveys can reveal misalignments between where your clients and their employees are.
+Because while 79% of employers think employees understand health care costs, only 48% of employees say they do.
+More importantly, only 50% of employees could pay more than $1,000 in out-of-pocket medical costs.2 By reviewing their own employee data, you can help your clients see how well their thoughts align with their employees

 With five generations currently in the workforce, it’s also important to note the different age brackets of your client’s employees, as each generation has different needs and approaches to work, benefits, and enrollment communications and strategies.